 - Understanding barriers to care management and meeting clinical standards in the patient centered medical home setting

 There are numerous opportunities for Community Oriented Primary Care program graduates.
-MPH community health graduates are in high demand in clinic systems, managed care organizations, governmental organizations, private foundations, non-profit research centers, and educational institutions.
-Graduates with an MPH Community Oriented Primary Care degree find careers in health care delivery, health care management, teaching, research, and consulting.
+MPH community health graduates are in high demand in clinic systems, managed care organizations, community-based organizations, governmental agencies, private foundations, non-profit research centers, and educational institutions.
+Graduates with an MPH Community Oriented Primary Care degree find careers in prevention services, health care delivery, health care management, research, and consulting.

 Organizations You Are Prepared to Help

-Students pursuing an MPH in Community Oriented Primary Care have access to a world-class faculty with relevant expertise and diverse experience in both community and clinical settings.
-Some of the areas of interest and research experience for professors and lecturers in the Community Oriented Primary Care Master of Public Health program include intervention design, patient experience research, and advocacy campaigning.
+Students pursuing an MPH in Community Oriented Primary Care have access to a world-class faculty with relevant expertise and diverse experience in both community and healthcare settings.
+Some of the areas of interest and research experience for professors and lecturers in the Community Oriented Primary Care Master of Public Health program include intervention design, program evaluation, community-based research, and community mobilization.